DevOps-Cert/linuxsystemadministration/README.md

 </details>

 ### Find -ok
-Add file deleteme in /tmp/1.2.
-Find all files in /tmp/1.2 and ask if it is ok to delete them one by one but answer no to each delete other than deleteme:
+<details><summary>Add file deleteme in /tmp/1.2.
+Find all files in /tmp/1.2 and ask if it is ok to delete them one by one but answer no to each delete other than deleteme: </summary>

 ```
-# touch deleteme
+# touch /tmp/1.2/{deleteme,nodelete}
-# find /tmp/1.2 -type f -ok rm {} \;
+# find /tmp/1.2 -type f -ok rm '{}' \;
 < rm ... ./1999 > ? n
 < rm ... ./2018 > ? n
 < rm ... ./etctypes > ? n